apollographql/apollo/docs/source/tutorial/data-source.md

 }
 ```

-The `getLaunchById` method takes a flight number and returns the data for the associated launch.
+The `getLaunchById` method takes a launch's flight number and returns the data for the associated launch.
 The `getLaunchesByIds` method returns the result of multiple calls to `getLaunchById`.

 Our `LaunchAPI` class is complete!
 Next, let's connect a database to our server.

 ## Connect a database

-The Space-X API is a read-only data source for fetching launch data.
+The SpaceX API is a read-only data source for fetching launch data.
 We also need a _writable_ data source that allows us to store application data, such as user identities and seat reservations.
 To accomplish this, we'll connect to a SQLite database and use Sequelize for our ORM.
 Our `package.json` file includes these dependencies, so they were installed with our `npm install` call in [Build a schema](./schema/).

-Also, because this section contains SQL-specific code that isn't necessary for understanding Apollo data sources, a `UserAPI` data source is included in [`src/datasources/user.js`](https://github.com/apollographql/fullstack-tutorial/blob/master/start/server/src/datasources/user.js).
+Because this section contains SQL-specific code that isn't necessary for understanding Apollo data sources, a `UserAPI` data source is included in [`src/datasources/user.js`](https://github.com/apollographql/fullstack-tutorial/blob/master/start/server/src/datasources/user.js).
 Navigate to that file so we can cover the high-level concepts.

 ### Building a custom data source

 Apollo doesn't provide a canonical `DataSource` subclass for SQL databases at this time (although we'd love to help guide you if you're interested in contributing).
 So, we've created a custom data source for our SQLite database by extending the generic `DataSource` class.

-Here are some of the core concepts of a `DataSource` subclass that are demonstrated in `src/datasources/user.js`:
+The following core concepts of a `DataSource` subclass are demonstrated in `src/datasources/user.js`:

 - **The `initialize` method**: Implement this method if you want to pass any configuration options to your subclass.
-The `UserAPI` class uses `initialize` to access our API's context.
+The `UserAPI` class uses `initialize` to access our API's `context`.
 - **`this.context`**: A graph API's context is an object that's shared across every **resolver** in a GraphQL request.
 We'll cover resolvers in detail in the next section.
 Right now, all you need to know is that the context is useful for storing and sharing user information.
 - **Caching**: Although the `RESTDataSource` class provides a built-in cache, the generic `DataSource` class does _not_.
 You can use [cache primitives](https://www.apollographql.com/docs/apollo-server/features/data-sources/#using-memcached-redis-as-a-cache-storage-backend) to build your own caching functionality.